JulianGriffin11/Portfolio_Projects/README.md

 ## 📂 Projects

 ### 1. [🎧 **Project 1 - Spotify Symphony** 🎧](./Project%201%20-%20Spotify%20Symphony)
-- **Summary**: This project aims to uncover key insights into the Spotify song algorithm.
-A linear regression model is built to explore relationships between various song attributes like danceability, energy, tempo, and more to predict song Popularity.
+- **Summary**: This project aims to unveil the secrets behind the Spotify song algorithm.
+A linear regression model is built to explore relationships between various song attributes like Danceability, Energy, Tempo, and more to predict song Popularity.
 Join me on a harmonic journey filled with aesthetic dashboards and insightful analyses!
 - **Applications**: R, Excel
 - **Skills Demonstrated**:
   - Dashboard Construction